Title of the original newyorker article: Jonathan Ledgard Believes Imagination Could Save The World

-This is an amazing portrait of Jonathan Ledgard, who was the East Africa war correspondent for The Economist.
-He then turned to work on speculative projects for a more equitable, sustainable future that ranges from practical and humanitarian to fanciful and abstract.
-The world, according to Ledgard and his collaborators, might stand a chance if cargo drones delivered goods in the roadless areas of East Africa; if sentient robots were curious about the natural world; … if plants and animals could pay people for the cost of their preservation.
+Jonathan Ledgard, who was the East Africa war correspondent for The Economist, and “turned to work on speculative projects for a more equitable, sustainable future that ranges from practical and humanitarian to fanciful and abstract.
+The world, according to Ledgard and his collaborators, might stand a chance:

 According to a United Nations study, humans have “severely altered” two-thirds of the earth’s marine environment.
 Each decade, we lose ten per cent of the world’s sea-grass meadows and dump some four billion tons of heavy metals, solvents, toxic sludge, and other industrial wastes into the world’s waters.
 “If this was happening in a science-fiction world we would see it clearly for what it is, but we don’t because it’s happening here and now.
 It’s obscured by the money someone is making off it,” Danielle says.
 “If man had a sense of proportion, he would die of shame.”

-On how plants or animals could pay people for the cost of their preservation
+If plants and animals could pay people for the cost of their preservation.

 Many species are at risk of local extinction because they have no independent means to change their financial value,” Ledgard explained.
 The goal, he said, is to “pick a local species that is threatened with extinction, give it some financial agency in the world, and then work out how the value that it holds can be distributed to the local human community.”
 He named the project Linnaeus, for the Swedish botanist who devised the taxonomic system.